 Welcome your family home for the holidays with this amazingly simple fruit dessert.
 The aroma as it bakes is sweet, mildly spicy, and quite delightful on a brisk, autumn day.
-This recipe for Baked Apples with Cinnamon & Nutmeg Streusel is the perfect fall dish.
+This recipe for Baked Apple Streusel with Cinnamon & Nutmeg is the perfect fall dish.

 Make sure to choose apples that will keep their shape and texture while baking.
 The apple should be tender but not mushy when you dig in.
-I chose Kiku apples for this recipe and they were perfectly sweet and firm.
+I chose Kiku apples for this baked apple streusel recipe and they were perfectly sweet and firm.

-If you have any baked apples left over, you can refrigerate them and slice them into your oatmeal the next day.
+If you have any baked apple leftover you can refrigerate them and slice them into your oatmeal the next day.
 I’ve also been known to reheat them in the morning, slice up the apple, and drizzle with heavy cream.
 Dessert for breakfast!

 *Be sure to use only the Young Living Vitality line of essential oils for approved internal use.